-Viewing PDF files is easy: just go to the web site of Adobe and download Adobe Reader, a freeware application that can be used to open, view and print PDF files.
-Adobe Reader is available for Windows (from Windows 95 to Windows 10), Macintosh (MacOS 9.1 to the latest OS X) and mobile devices (iOS or Android).
-For other operating systems, like Linux, you need to look for alternatives, such as qpdfview.
+Viewing PDF files is easy: just go to the website of Adobe and download Adobe Reader, a freeware application that can be used to open, view, and print PDF files.
+Adobe Reader is available for Windows (from Windows 95 to Windows 10), Macs (MacOS 9.1 to the latest version of macOS) and mobile devices (iOS or Android).
+For other operating systems, like Linux, you need to look for alternatives, such as qpdfview or Foxit Reader.

 Adobe also sell Acrobat, more powerful software with extra features.
 This is the software that most professionals in graphic arts use.

 Next to Reader & Acrobat, there are other applications on the market that can display PDF files.
 These applications are usually either geared towards a specific platform that is not well supported by Adobe Reader or the viewers run faster on smaller machines (Adobe Reader is quite a resource hog).
 The list of viewers is too long so I’ll just list a few:

 - Foxit Reader – Free PDF reader for Windows, macOS and Linux